Ismaili Centre, London: Surroundings and site history

 Cromwell Gardens in London's South Kensington district where the Ismaili Centre is situated is a prominent location with a storied past.
 Immediately to the north on the opposite side of Cromwell Gardens is the Victoria and Albert Museum.
 To the south is Thurloe Place and to the west is Exhibition Road.
 The nearest tube station is South Kensington, close by to the south-west.
 It is linked by an underground passage that extends further north to the South Kensington museums.

 The site had previously been owned by the Shakespeare Memorial National Theatre Committee, who in 1937 intended to construct a National Theatre on the site.
-But the outbreak of the Second World War and a later realisation that the site was too small for their ambitions, scuttled their plans.
+However, the outbreak of the Second World War and a later realisation that the site was too small for their ambitions scuttled their plans.

 In the 1860s, seven houses had been constructed on the 16000 sqft plot, which was given the name "Cromwell Gardens".
-But by 1912, heavy traffic around the site made the houses unattractive.
+However, by 1912, heavy traffic around the site made the houses unattractive.
 Plans to establish a new Royal College of Art never materialised, but for a short spell Cromwell Gardens was home to the Institut Français.

 After being earmarked for the National Theatre project, renowned British architect Sir Edwin Lutyens and Cecil Masey were appointed to design the site's new building and a building committee was established.
 Among its members was the English actor and theatre director Sir Lewis Casson, whose nephew, Sir Hugh Casson, eventually designed the Ismaili Centre.

 When the theatre project fell through, the site lingered and fell in stature.
 When the plot was acquired for the Ismaili Centre in the late 1970s, it hosted a car-hire depot and a pre-fab office.
-But journalist Christopher Long, would describe the land between Thurloe Place and Cromwell Road as "arguably the most prominent and prestigious plot of development land in west London."
+Journalist Christopher Long, described the land between Thurloe Place and Cromwell Road as "arguably the most prominent and prestigious plot of development land in west London."